hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-sediment.md

 Two modes of sediment transport (source: {cite:p}`schwindt_hydro-morphological_2017`).
 ```

-In the following, we will look at the {term}`Bedload` transport mode.
+In the following, we will look at the {term}`bedload <Bedload>` transport mode.
 In this case, a sediment particle located in or on the riverbed is mobilized by shear forces of the water as soon as they exceed a critical value (see figure below).
 In river hydraulics, the so-called dimensionless bed shear stress or *Shields* stress {cite:p}`shields_anwendung_1936` is often used as the threshold value for the mobilization of sediment from the riverbed (see {numref}`Fig. %s <bedload-uptake>`).
 This exercise uses one of the dimensionless bed shear stress approaches and the next section provides more explanations.

 ```{figure} https://github.com/Ecohydraulics/media/raw/main/png/sediment-uptake.png
 :alt: sediment uptake mobilization